PatrykMis/talkback-foss/README.md

 All changes are in the commits log.
 Below are the most important ones:

 * Removed unnecessary Google dependencies and permissions (credits to [Tad](https://github.com/SkewedZeppelin) from [DivestOS](https://github.com/Divested-Mobile/talkback/) project)
-* Braille input: Added support for French and Polish braille tables
 * Various translations and typo fixes
 * added Gradle Wrapper to simplify build process on various systems
 * various improvements from [GrapheneOS](https://github.com/GrapheneOS/talkback) project by [Daniel Micay](https://github.com/thestinger)
-* Support for role=application web widgets/TV apps (credits to [Hugo](https://github.com/hugoholgersson)
-* updated dependencies which may fix potential security issues
+* updated dependencies which may fix bugs and potential security issues
 * Added more instructions in the readme

 There is also an issue tracker where various issues and improvements can be discussed.
 Unfortunately, the upstream code is not beeing updated too often.